yangdongchao/Tim-TSENet-demo/index.md

 ### Limitations
-We also find some samples still includes other sound events, especially when the interfere with the sound is similar with the target sound.
+We also find some samples still includes other sound events, especially when the interfere is similar with the target sound.
 It will be part of our future work.
 * **Sample 1**
     * **Mixture**
     <audio src="exp5_l/val_1009.wav" controls="controls">ERROR</audio>